Ernest & Celestine: Accolades

 In June 2013, the film won the Award of the Hungarian National Student Jury at the 8th Festival of European Animated Feature Films and TV Specials.

+TV series

+A television series is adapted from the film, Ernest & Celestine, The Collection, made up of 52 episodes of 13 minutes and broadcast on France 5 on 1 April 2017.
+Near the end of 2017, a selection of four episodes of the series was released in theatres under the title Ernest & Celestine in Winter.

 Sequel

-In February 2022, StudioCanal announced that a sequel entitled Ernest & Celestine 2: A Trip to Gibberitia was in production, to be released on December 14, 2022.
+In February 2022, StudioCanal announced that a sequel entitled Ernest & Celestine: A Trip to Gibberitia was in production, to be released on 14 December 2022.
 The film was directed by Julien Chheng and Jean-Christophe Roger.